 Members of the editorial board and their respective employers are not responsible for the opinions, content, and viewpoints of articles appearing in The Way Ahead.

-Thomas Shattuck is the Deputy Managing Editor of TWA.
-As part of the Deloitte Center for Energy Solutions, Shattuck analyzes trends in the global energy industry with a focus on LNG as well as upstream exploration and development.
-Before joining Deloitte, he worked as a market researcher covering financial and production metric for deepwater and frontier oil and gas projects in North America.
+Thomas Shattuck is an Advisor of TWA.
+He is also a third-year law student at the University of Houston Law Center where he serves as the Chief Notes & Comments Editor of the Houston Law Review.
+Previously, Shattuck was a research manager for the Deloitte Research Center for Energy & Industrials where he analyzed trends in the global energy markets with a focus on LNG as well as upstream exploration and development.
+Before Deloitte, he worked as a market researcher covering deepwater and frontier oil and gas projects in North America.
 Shattuck also has hands-on experience working in the oil and gas industry, where he started his career as a field engineer for a leading oilfield services company in the Gulf of Mexico.

 Aakash Biswas is a reservoir engineer at Shell and is currently based in Houston.
 In his current role, he is responsible for business planning and portfolio analysis supporting Shell’s Deepwater line of business.
 During the past 8+ years at Shell, he has worked in five different countries and has experience in supporting upstream project maturation, surveillance, and drilling/ WRFM operations.
 His volunteering experience with SPE dates to university days, where he served as program and public relations manager of the SPE Indian Institute of Technology (Indian School of Mines) (IIT ISM) student chapter during 2010–12.
 He served as the young professionals committee chairperson of the SPE Bangalore section during 2013–15.
 Biswas holds a bachelor’s degree in petroleum engineering from IIT ISM and is also a SPE Certified Petroleum Engineer.